-- A statement indicating the consequences to the consumer if they withdraw a consent to collect or to use CDR data.
-This could include information about any early cancellation fees. - A list of outsourced service providers, the nature of their services, the CDR data and classes of CDR data that may be disclosed. - Where the entity is likely to disclose CDR data overseas to a service provider who is not accredited, a list of countries in which the overseas persons are likely to be based (if it is practicable to specify those countries in the policy). - Where the entity proposes to store CDR data other than in Australia or an external territory, the countries in which the entity proposes to store CDR data. - Where the entity seeks or intends that it will seek consent from consumers to de-identify their CDR data in accordance with CDR Rule 4.11(3)(e): - o why the entity asks for consents to de-identify CDR data - how the entity de-identifies CDR data, including a description of techniques that it uses to de-identify CDR data, and - if the entity ordinarily discloses (by sale or otherwise) de-identified CDR data to one or more persons: the fact of this disclosure; the classes of persons such data is ordinarily disclosed to; and the purposes for which the accredited data recipient discloses de-identified CDR data. - When and how the entity destroys 'redundant data', and how a consumer may ask for the entity to destroy their CDR data when it becomes redundant data. - Where the entity has a general policy of de-identifying CDR data once it becomes redundant data: - if the entity uses the de-identified CDR data, examples of how the entity ordinarily uses de-identified CDR data - o how the entity de-identifies CDR data, including a description of techniques that it uses to de-identify CDR data, and - if the entity ordinarily discloses (by sale or otherwise) de-identified CDR data to one or more persons: the fact of this disclosure, the classes of persons to whom such data is ordinarily disclosed, and the purposes for which the entity discloses deidentified CDR data. - Further information regarding how a consumer can complain and how the entity will deal with the complaint, specifically: - o where, how and when a complaint can be lodged - o when a consumer should expect an acknowledgement of their complaint - what information is required from the complainant - the complaint handling process, including time periods associated with the various stages - o options for redress, and - o options for review.
+- If applicable, the following information about de-identification of redundant data: - if the de-identified data is used by the accredited data recipient-examples of how the accredited data recipient ordinarily uses de-identified data - o how the entity de-identifies CDR data, including a description of techniques that it uses to de-identify CDR data, and - if the entity ordinarily discloses (by sale or otherwise) de-identified CDR data to one or more persons: the fact of this disclosure; the classes of persons such data is ordinarily disclosed to; and the purposes for which the accredited data recipient discloses de-identified CDR data. - The following information about the consumer's election to delete their CDR data: - o how the election operates and its effect, and - how consumers can exercise the election. - Further information regarding how a consumer can complain and how the entity will deal with the complaint, specifically: - o where, how and when a complaint can be lodged - o when a consumer should expect an acknowledgement of their complaint - o what information is required from the complainant - the complaint handling process, including time periods associated with the various stages - o options for redress, and - o options for review.